 The four most common food-related Halloween hazards for pets are chocolate, candy overindulgence, raisins and candy wrappers.

 Of all candy, chocolate is one of the most toxic to pets.
-Over the past year, more than 1,100 calls to Pet Poison Helpline involved exposure to chocolate and 98 percent of them involved dogs.
+Over the past year, more than 1,100 calls to Pet Poison Helpline® involved exposure to chocolate and 98 percent of them involved dogs.
 Many dogs are inherently attracted to the smell and taste of chocolate, making it a significant threat.
 In general, the darker and more bitter the chocolate, the more poisonous it is.
 The chemicals in chocolate that are dangerous to pets, methylxanthines, are similar to caffeine and more heavily concentrated in the darker varieties.
 In fact, a 50-pound dog can be sickened by ingesting only one ounce of Baker’s chocolate!
-On the other hand, it may take up to eight ounces, (half a pound) of milk chocolate to cause poisoning in that same sized dog.
-White chocolate contains very low amounts of methylxanthine and rarely causes poisoning.
 To avoid issues, keep Halloween candy well out of the reach of pets at all times.
 If you think your pet may have ingested chocolate, symptoms to watch for include vomiting, diarrhea, lethargy, agitation, increased thirst, an elevated heart rate, and in severe cases, seizures.

 Pets are indiscriminate when it comes to eating tasty treats and can gorge themselves on snacks and food meant for humans.
 Large ingestions of sugary, high-fat candy can lead to pancreatitis in pets.
 Potentially fatal, pancreatitis is inflammation of the pancreas and very painful.
 It may not show up for two to four days after the pet ingests the candy.
-Symptoms include decreased appetite, vomiting, diarrhea, lethargy, abdominal pain, and potentially, kidney failure or organ damage.
+Symptoms include decreased appetite, vomiting, diarrhea, lethargy, abdominal pain, and potentially.

 Some people prefer to distribute healthy snacks instead of candy on Halloween, such as mini-boxes of raisins.
-These are extremely are poisonous to dogs!
+These are extremely poisonous to dogs!
 Very small amounts of raisins (and grapes) can cause kidney failure in dogs and, potentially, cats.
 When it comes to your pets, raisins deserve the same pet-proofing treatment as chocolate – stored in secure containers far from their reach.
 Unfortunately, some dogs develop idiosyncratic reactions at any dose – in other words, they can ingest any amount and potentially be poisoned.
 Therefore, any ingestion of raisins or grapes should be treated as a “poisoning” case.
-Symptoms include vomiting, nausea, decreased appetite, lethargy, abdominal pain, and severe kidney failure.
+Symptoms include vomiting, nausea, decreased appetite, lethargy, abdominal pain.

 Generally when pets eat candy, they don’t bother to remove the wrappers.
 Ingestion of foil and cellophane wrappers can cause a life-threatening bowel obstruction, which if severe, can require surgical intervention to correct.
 Watch for vomiting, decreased appetite, not defecating, straining to defecate, or lethargy.
 X-rays may be necessary to diagnose this problem.